-Permanent residency is only available to foreigners under two circumstnaces: (1) Foreingners that have an immediate family relationship with a Costa Rica citizen.
-This is generally limited to first degree family relationships such as the parent of a Costa Rica citizen, their minor children, children over 18 years old who have a disability or their minor sibilings.
+Permanent residency is only available to foreigners under two circumstances: (1) Foreigners that have an immediate family relationship with a Costa Rica citizen.
+This is generally limited to first degree family relationships such as the parent of a Costa Rica citizen, their minor children, children over 18 years old who have a disability or their minor siblings.
 (2) Foreigners that have held a temporary residency status for at least three years may then apply to have that temporary status converted to permanent residency.
 Given the limitations most initial applicants for residency in Costa Rica do so under the Temporary Residency Category which provides more options that I will discuss in the next section.

 Temporary Residency Category

 The majority of applications for Costa Rican residency will fall into the Temporary Residency category which is regulated by Article 79 of the Immigration Law and has the following subcategories

 - (1) The Spouse of a Costa Rican citizen as set forth in Article 73 of the law.

 - (2) Those of religious orders for religions that have been accredited by the Ministry of Foreign Relations and Culture